Website relaunch without ranking loss: The complete guide

 Inform technical stakeholders about:

-- Deprecation timeline -- Clear deadlines for how long old interfaces will still function
+- Deprecation Timeline— Clear deadlines for when old interfaces will still work

 Create templates for: